FMIA Week 15: Chiefs Use Ancient "Heisman" to Jumpstart Offense; Ohio's Bigtime Backup QBs

 It’s a cool idea, Steve.
 I like it.
 Problems: The quality of playing surface would have to be approved by teams and the league and the players association, so that could eliminate some sites.
 I love the field of dreams idea, or the idea of playing one game per year at a high school, the way MLB plays one game in Williamsport every year.
 The benefit to the high school would be that the league would likely install a pristine grass or artificial turf surface.
 And though attendance would mean gate revenue would be down, the back-to-the-roots attractiveness of, say, the Cowboys playing at Odessa Permian, or the Browns playing in Massillon, Ohio, would be gold in so many ways.
 I’d love to see it happen.

-1. I think a few points should be made about the NFL’s decision to play a 2024 regular-season game in Sao Paolo, Brazil:
+1. I think a few points should be made about the NFL’s decision to play a 2024 regular-season game in Sao Paulo, Brazil:

 2. I think my gut feeling is the NFL would be happy with Dolphins-Lions sometime on kickoff weekend in Brazil.